RobVergano/pands-project-/readme.md

 5. class: Iris Setosa, Iris Versicolor and Iris Virginica.(2)

 Based on these attributes, Fisher developed a linear discriminant analysis where the species can be differenciated from each other.(1)(2)

+5. SUMMARY OF EACH VARIABLE

+The Iris database was downloaded (2) and added to Visual Studio Code.

 References